kodecocodes/swift-algorithm-club/Array2D/README.markdown

 }
 ```

-Then, to find a cookie, you can write:
+Then,to find a cookie,we can write:

 ```swift
 let myCookie = cookies[3][6]